hats-finance/Wise-Lending-0xa2ca45d6e249641e595d50d1d9c69c9e3cd22573/report.md

 Wise Lending is a decentralized liquidity market that allows users to supply crypto assets and start earning a variable APY from borrowers.
 Lend APY is best-in-class because of integrated yield sources.

-To date, yield aggregators have not been able to eclipse the TVL of simple lend platforms like Aave, and we believe this is because lenders don't have the flixibility they have on Aave to borrow against their deposits.
+To date, yield aggregators have not been able to eclipse the TVL of simple lend platforms like Aave, and we believe this is because lenders don't have the flexibility they have on Aave to borrow against their deposits.
 But we also believe that simple lend platforms would see much higher TVLs if the APY offered to lenders was closer to what is offered on decentralized yield platforms.
 Pendle has emerged recently as the premire yield source for dependable decentralized single-asset yield farming, and we interfaced certain Pendle pools (and other sources like Lido stETH) into Wise Lending, so that borrowers can arbitrage our variable borrow rates with these yield opportunities, without leaving our platform.
 This creates a constant high demand for borrowing, which raises our APY for lenders to industry competitive levels.

 Wise Lending offers the best of both worlds to its users: Best-in-class APY for lenders, of any platform that offers the flexibility to borrow against deposits, and best-in-class arbitrage opportunities for borrowers, who can apply leverage to the existing best yield sources available.

 ## Audit competition scope

-- Babylonian.sol
-- FeeManager
-- MainHelper.sol
-- OwnableMaster.sol
-- PoolManager.sol
-- PositionNFTs.sol
-- WiseCore.sol
-- WiseLending.sol
-- WiseLendingDeclaration.sol
-- WiseLowLevelHelper.sol

-Breakdown by folder:
+The following files in the `contrats` directory at https://github.com/hats-finance/Wise-Lending-0xa2ca45d6e249641e595d50d1d9c69c9e3cd22573 are all in scope:

 ```
-.
+├── Babylonian.sol
+├── FeeManager
+├── MainHelper.sol
+├── OwnableMaster.sol
+├── PoolManager.sol
+├── PositionNFTs.sol
+├── WiseCore.sol
+├── WiseLending.sol
+├── WiseLendingDeclaration.sol
+├── WiseLowLevelHelper.sol
 ├── DerivativeOracles
 │   ├── CustomOracleSetup.sol
 │   ├── PendleChildLpOracle.sol